ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 There exist detailed explanations of the state monad, like `this one`__.
 However, it took a while for me before the concept clicked.
-What worked in the end was picturing a translation scheme from programs that use the state monads to equivalent programs written in an imperative language.
+What worked in the end was picturing a translation scheme from programs that use state monads to equivalent programs written in an imperative language.
 I'll now say more about this translation scheme.